 Australian citizens should look into flying on Jetstar Airways out of Sydney or Melbourne.
 Those in Europe have many options.
 Connecting in Bangkok may end up being the cheapest.
 Otherwise using Singapore or Kuala Lumpur as a hub can give you many possibilities.

 For domestic flights, Thailand’s low cost carriers often run special promotions.
 It’s worth checking with AirAsia, Nok Air, and Thai Lion Air for deals.
-Of these three, I like Thai Lion Air the best since the prices are usually among the cheapest, you get 15 kg of checked baggage included in the base fare, and you can choose a seat for free when using web check-in between 4-24 hours ahead of departure.
+Of these three, Thai Lion Air is often the best value—the prices are usually among the cheapest, you get 15 kg of checked baggage included in the base fare, and you can choose a seat for free when using web check-in between 4-24 hours ahead of departure.

 AirAsia sometimes has very cheap promotions, and they also have the largest network of destinations in the region.
-Nok Air is also competitively priced, but you need to pay close attention because the prices shown on their website are not including fees.
+Nok Air is also competitively priced.

 Things to Do in Phuket